 Last Updated on

 Nutty, aromatic, yummy senaga pappu laddu is a 3 ingredient, gluten free, no bake easy Indian dessert!
-It is also one of the offerings to deity during Bathukamma festivities.
+It is also one of the offerings to the deity during Bathukamma festivities.

 What is Senaga Pappu Laddu or Chana Dal Laddu?